 Head to the east side of the Fischer property to access the Otter Tail River water trail.
 Directions: take Highway 87 east out of Frazee to County Road 150 for about a mile.
 There you’ll find a parking area.

 If you love to snowmobile, then more than 250 miles of groomed snowmobile trails should pique your interest!
-Snowfall has finally arrived and the trails are perfect for cruising over rolling hills or through beautiful scenic forests.
+The trails are perfect for cruising over rolling hills or through beautiful scenic forests.

-With more than 12 inches of snow, the hub of the Winter Wonderland Trails network is snowmobile country!
+The Winter Wonderland Trails are the linked to trails in each direction.
 About 30 miles north of the trail, you’ll discover a variety of trails winding through the White Earth State Forest.
 From there you can circle east around Itasca State Park.
-Choose to head south from Detroit Lakes and you’ll launch into the Lake Runners Trail to Maplewood State Park.
+Choose to head south from Detroit Lakes and you’ll launch into the Otter Country Trails to Maplewood State Park.
+Trails to the west connect to the Midnite Riders and to the Wolf Pack and Forest Riders trails to the east.

 See the VisitDetroitLakes.com calendar for winter events such as snowmobile races, vintage snowmobile runs, and swap meets in the area.
 You can also grab a free map or download the city and area maps.